 - Quiche: You need a whisk.

-- Pasta Sauce: A garlic press.
+- Pasta Sauce: A garlic press is needed.

-- Steamed Vegetables: Steamer basket.
+- Steamed Vegetables: Steamer basket is required.

 Most manufacturers only offer these items as separate purchases.
-Neither of these two items come as part of a set of pots and pans.
+Neither of these two items comes as part of a set of pots and pans.
 So do you avoid recipes that require these things, or do you innovate?

 I say innovate!

-In a pinch it makes a great steamer basket and since it is bowl shaped it will fit neatly into many different sizes of sauce pans and stock pots that I own.
+In a pinch, it makes a great steamer basket and since it is bowl-shaped it will fit neatly into many different sizes of saucepans and stockpots that I own.